DeveloperOwl/flipside.io/README.md

 You might say its easy to consume a service in php through curl but Guzzle has gone a long way doing the low level work for you through their library.
 Even many PHP Frameworks use Guzzle HTTP internally.

-I know there are many fans for CURL out there but Guzzle has lots of improvement over CURL.
+I know there are many fans for CURL out there but Guzzle has lots of improvements over CURL.
-But if you are a die hard fan of CURL and dont want to create a overhead in learning Guzzle I would recommend you to se the work of [Saneem Flipkart API using CURL](https://github.com/xaneem/flipkart-api-php) where i got inspired to make **flipside.io**.
-I would say this is not a direct fork of saneem's PHP wrapper but an alternative for those who work with frameworks of OOPHP way.
+But if you are a die hard fan of CURL and dont want to create an overhead in learning Guzzle I would recommend you to se the work of [Saneem Flipkart API using CURL](https://github.com/xaneem/flipkart-api-php) where i got inspired to make **flipside.io**.
+I would say this is not a direct fork of saneem's PHP wrapper but an alternative for those who work with frameworks which are in OOPHP way.
 Because configuring CURL is alot of pain.Moreover Pluggable HTTP handlers allows Guzzle to integrate with any method you choose for sending HTTP requests over the wire (e.g., cURL, sockets, PHP’s stream wrapper, non-blocking event loops like React, etc.).
 ##Note
 > Flipkart Affiliate API is still in beta.